Treatment for Food Poisoning

 - Soft cheeses (feta, Brie and Camembert, unpasteurized cheese, etc.)

 - Refrigerated meat spreads and pates

 Unfortunately, there are a range of ways that people can develop food poisoning.
-But on the bright side, experts provided us with multiple prevention methods that can help keep us safe when we decide what to eat.
+But on the bright side, experts provide us with multiple prevention methods that can help keep us safe when we decide what to eat.
 In most cases, food poisoning resolves itself in a few hours or days.
-However, certain individuals are at higher risk for complications like dehydration and E. Coli.
-Luckily, Vida-Flo has a solution for the immediate relief of food poisoning symptoms.
+However, certain people are at higher risk for complications like dehydration and E. Coli.
+Luckily, Vida-Flo has a solution for the instant relief of food poisoning symptoms.

 Benefits of IV Hydration for Food Poisoning

 Though food poisoning cannot be fully treated with Vida-Flo’s IV Hydration, this treatment is ideal for the restoration of necessary fluids, electrolytes, and vitamins.
 Here is how: